 Alicante has emerged as a European hub for music-lovers and festival-goers.
 The Fogueres de Sant Joan Festival takes place every year in June and lasts for nine days.
 Other festivals include the Carnival, Las Cruces de Mayo and Porrate San Anton.
 Keep your camera ready for the famous street decorations during festival time – you won’t regret it.

 Alicante offers fresh flavours for every pallet, with over 3000 restaurants to choose from.
 Restaurants include many traditional Spanish eateries, as well as seafood, Indian curry houses and many steakhouses.
 An hour’s drive from the city of Alicante and past Benidorm is one of Europe’s best restaurants: Quique Dacosta.
-The restaurant specialises in the evolution and design of contemporary foods, creating unique dishes that look too good to eat.
+The restaurant specialises in modern twists on contemporary foods, creating unique dishes that look too good to eat.
 They have also received 3 Michelin stars (there are another 4 Michelin star restaurants in the province).

 Getting Around Alicante